Chart Color Schemes

 Residential development activity is lower than average in Red Hill according to AreaSearch's national comparison of local real estate markets

-Interestingly, developers are building more traditional houses than current market mix suggests (64%), indicating strong demand for family homes.
 With around 930 people per dwelling approval, Red Hill reflects a highly mature market.
 Population forecasts indicate Red Hill will gain 1,585 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development